Narges1989/PySpark-Tutorial/README.md

 # PySpark Learning

-This repository contains a Jupyter Notebook, `pysparklearning.ipynb`, which serves as an introduction to PySpark.
+This repository contains a Jupyter Notebook, `PySparkLearning.ipynb`, which serves as an introduction to PySpark.
 It covers various fundamental operations and transformations in PySpark, showcasing how to work with distributed data using Python and Spark.

 ## Table of Contents